The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Nowadays, professional fees insurance is much more sophisticated.
 Different terms can be discussed with the various providers, but typically some or all of the following types of enquiry might be covered.

 These involve an extensive examination of the tax position of an individual, partnership or company.
-HMRC will consider all aspects of the self-assessment return and undertake a comprehensive review of all books and
+HMRC will consider all aspects of the self-assessment return and

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.